41 Commando: 41 (Independent) Commando

 During the Korean War 41 Commando was reconstituted as 41 (Independent) Commando following a request from the United Nations Command for more amphibious raiding forces.
 The "Independent" designation meant that their commander had sole responsibility for their unit and did not have to consult with higher headquarters on operational and logistical matters.
-On 16 August 1950 219 Royal Marine volunteers were assembled in Bickleigh then the Commando School.
+On 16 August 1950 219 Royal Marine volunteers were assembled in RM Bickleigh, then the Commando School.
 They were commanded by Lieutenant Colonel Douglas B. Drysdale DSO, MBE an experienced World War II Commando veteran who was the Chief Instructor at the Royal Marines Officer school.

 Marines of 41 Independent Commandos plant demolition charges on a railway line in Korea.

 The Commandos travelled to Japan in civilian clothes, with most of the civilian clothing issued by the Admiralty.
 The unit received more volunteers en route from 3 Commando Brigade involved in the Malayan Emergency.
 Arriving in Japan on 15 September 1950, the Commandos were issued American winter uniforms and weapons but retained their green berets, battle dress and boots.
 The first mission of the unit was in October where the Commandos embarked on two American high speed transports the USS Horace A. Bass (APD-124) and USS Wantuck (APD-125) supported by the destroyer USS De Haven (DD-727), where they executed a series of raids on the North Korean coast near Wonsan to disrupt North Korean transportation facilities.

 On 10 November 1950, 41 (Independent) Commando joined the United Nations advance in North Korea where they served with the United States Marine Corps; the second time the two organisations had served together, the first being the Boxer Rebellion.
 During the Battle of Chosin Reservoir Lt.
 Col. Drysdale was given command of a 900-man unit of his own Commando, American, and South Korean forces called Task Force Drysdale.
 Their hard fighting together with the American Marines and Army led to 41 Independent Commando being awarded the American Presidential Unit Citation that the 1st Marine Division earned.
 However it was not awarded until 1957.

 The Commando reformed in Japan and in April 1951 were assigned to what eventually became the 1st Commonwealth Division.
 They raided the North Korean coast with the Republic of Korea Marine Corps until 41 Commando returned to England in December 1951; those who had served less than a year in the commando were drafted into 42 Commando operating in Malaya.
-They were disbanded on 2 February 1952, the Commando having 31 Marines killed and 17 captured with one Royal Marine choosing to stay in North Korea, who returned to the UK in 1960.
+They were disbanded on 2 February 1952, the Commando having 31 Marines killed and 17 captured with one Royal Marine defecting to North Korea, who returned to the UK in 1960.